QuantumBadger/RedReader/README.md

 Features
 --------

-* Free and open-source Software - no ads/tracking
+* Copylefted libre software, licensed GPLv3+.
+Use, inspect, change and share at will; with all.
 * Lightweight and fast
 * Swipe posts left and right to perform customizable actions, such as upvote/downvote, or save/hide
-* Advanced cache management - automatically stores past versions of posts and comments
+* Advanced cache management—automatically stores past versions of posts and comments
 * Support for multiple accounts
-* Two-column tablet mode (can be used on your phone, if it’s big enough)
+* Two-column tablet mode (can be used on your phone if it’s big enough)
-* Image and comment precaching (optional: always, never, or Wi-Fi only)
+* Image and comment precaching (optional: always, never, or only on Wi-Fi)
 * Built-in image viewer, and GIF/video player
 * Multiple themes, including night mode, and ultra black for AMOLED displays
 * Support for Android 4.0+